• Art magazine

 But why is there so many artists still deal with it today?
 On the one hand, one can argue that there are still far too few public discussions about prostitution - even though this is practiced worldwide!

-Through artistic work, topics can be addressed without having to make moral judgments directly.
+Through artistic works, topics can be addressed without having to make direct moral judgements.

 Philbrick, Mackenzie, "Sex Sells: The Iconography of Sex Work in Contemporary Art Since 1973" (2020).
 Honors Projects.
-202. This open access work be made available to you by the student Scholarship and Creative Work at Bowdoin Digital Commons It was accepted by an authorized administrator of Bowdoin Digital Commons for admission to Honors Projects.
+202. This open access work will be made available to you by the student Scholarship and Creative Work at Bowdoin Digital Commons free of charge.
+It was accepted by an authorized administrator of Bowdoin Digital Commons for admission to Honors Projects.

-This honorary project examined how and for what purpose the identity of the sex worker was used in western contemporary art.
+This honours project examined how and for what purpose the identity of the sex worker has been used in Western contemporary art.

-The term "sex work" is used in this project when it comes to the work of sex workers in contemporary context, while the term "prostitute" draw attention to the historical identity and myth of the "prostitutes"
+The term "sex work" is used in this project when it comes to the work of sex workers in contemporary context, while the term "prostitute" is used to draw attention to the historical identity and myth of the "prostitutes"

 Philbrick's analysis includes several areas 1973 to 2018 and is divided into three chapters.
 The works fall into the postmodern period when the post -structural emphasis on the discourse in the 1970s gained importance and developed its full strength in 1980.